 Yellow adds a feeling of warmth, happiness, and friendly energy to it.
 It derives this symbolism from a sunny day.
+For example, Companies that seek to create happy thoughts, such as travel firms or children's party planners, will frequently choose yellow to appear warm and joyful.
 For instance, Chupa Chups lollipops fall under this category.
 They mirror the happiness that you feel when you have the lollipop.

 Brands use yellow to add a friendly and cheerful vibe too.
 Also, Mailchimp upgraded its brand recently.
 Yellow dominates their brand's identity now.
 They associated the color in color psychology with the friendly monkey theme successfully.